Closed Loop Vs Open Loop System for Fare Collection

 In open loop EMV fare collection systems, passengers can use their bank-issued contactless credit or debit card; prepaid EMV card; mobile wallet; or smart device, to pay for journeys.
 This means there are no costs associated with issuing or replacing cards, as this is handled by banks.

-Open loop payment methods can be used to pay within many different systems (pretty much anywhere these days), and are funded by a centralised payment source, such as a bank or credit card account.
-Unlike closed loop cards, they don’t require a prepaid amount to exist in the system, unless the card being used is a prepaid EMV card.
+Open loop payment methods can be used to pay within many different systems (pretty much anywhere these days).
+These are funded by a centralised payment source, such as a bank or credit card account.
+Unlike closed loop cards, they don’t require a prepaid amount to exist in the system.

 Passengers tap their contactless card, or contactless-enabled smartphone or wearable, on a payment reader to validate it and access transit services.
 That tap is processed by a back office, which handles aggregation, fare calculation and settlement through the banking network.
 Depending on the fare rules configured by the transit operator, taps may be aggregated over a given period and fare caps applied, so passengers automatically pay the best value fare.